Base milestones on objective evaluation of working systems.

-Here are a few tips to keep in mind for a successful system demo:
+Here are a few tips to keep in mind for a successful demo:

 - Timebox the demo to one hour.
 A short timebox is critical to keep the continuous, biweekly involvement of key stakeholders.
 It also illustrates team professionalism and system readiness.

-- Share demo responsibilities among the team leads and Product Owners who have new features to demo.
+- Share demo responsibilities among the team leads, Product Owners, and even team members who have new features to demo

 - Discuss the impact of the current solution on NFRs

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.